NHAA Artist-Curated Exhibit Timeline and Artist Expectations

 7-8 Weeks Prior

-Finalize how you will handle framing/matting of pieces.
-They do not have to be identical but some consistency in look is beneficial since all will be hung on the same wall for BOW artists or together in one of the galleries, if you are renting East, South, or Frazier galleries.
+• Finalize how you will handle framing/matting of pieces.
+They do not have to be identical, but some consistency in look is beneficial since all will be hung on the same wall or together if you are renting East, South, or Frazier galleries.
 Plan ahead so that you can avoid expedited shipping charges and have more choices.

-Schedule a MANDATORY 30 minute meeting with the NHAA team to go over your plan.
-This meeting is designed to help you fine tune your exhibition and finalize details such as your exhibit title, plan for signage, gallery layout, etc. We prefer for the meeting to take place in the gallery so that we can envision your exhibit, but if necessary we can have the meeting over Zoom.
+• Schedule a mandatory 30-minute meeting with Amanda and Mandela to go over your plan.
+This meeting is designed to help you fine-tune your exhibition and finalize details such as your exhibit title, plan for signage, gallery layout, etc. Mandela will use this time to get more information about your theme and quotes for PR.
+We prefer for the meeting to take place in the gallery so that we can envision your exhibit, but if necessary, we can have the meeting over Zoom.
 Bring your questions and ideas!

 6 Weeks Prior

-Order postcards and other marketing materials.
+• Order postcards and other marketing materials.
 Postcards are a low-cost and effective way to advertise exhibitions and can be sent to your network of family, friends, and associates.
 They can also be put in the gallery during your exhibit for visitors to your exhibit.
-Mac’s Pages and Microsoft have templates for making postcards, as does Canva.
-If you need help designing your postcard, NHAA has a Canva template that we can share with you.
-Please include NHAA logo, website, and address on your postcards, along with the full exhibition dates and opening reception details.
-Finally, you can source postcards through Staples or Vistaprint.
+If you need help designing your postcard, NHAA has a Canva template that we can share with you, along with information on the member portal.
+Please include the NHAA logo, website, and address on your postcards, along with the full exhibition dates and opening reception details.
+Finally, you can source postcards through Staples, Vistaprint, or Moo.
 Please ensure that if you feature artwork on a postcard that the piece will be in the exhibit.

 4 Weeks Prior

-Notify the gallery if you want to use a pedestal in front of your wall or in your gallery for sign-in a book, or for 3D work.
+• Notify the gallery if you want to use a pedestal in front of your wall or your gallery for a sign-in book, or 3D work.
 Also, let the gallery know if you need a portfolio rack for any unframed pieces.

-Notify the gallery if you plan to have a reception other than participating in the Art ‘Round Town reception to ensure no conflicts with other planned activities.
+• Notify the gallery if you plan to have an artist talk or reception other than participating in the Art ‘Round Town reception to ensure no conflicts with other planned activities.
 If you want to work together on this with other artists exhibiting the same month and hold a joint special reception, feel free to do so.
-Many artists choose to hold a closing reception on the last (or second to last) Saturday.
+Many artists choose to hold a closing reception on the last (or second-to-last) Saturday.

 SPREAD THE WORD!